Fruit and Nut Loaf: Preheat your oven to 300 degrees F (150

 In a large bowl,

-whisk together the flour, baking soda, baking powder and salt.
-Stir in the brown
+whisk together the flour, baking powder, baking soda, salt, and brown sugar.
+Stir in the

 fruits and nuts have been coated with the flour mixture.

-bowl, beat (with a wire whisk or an electric hand mixer) the eggs and vanilla until light colored and thick
+hand mixer) beat the eggs and vanilla extract until light colored and thick

 (this will take several minutes).
 Add the egg mixture to the fruit and nut

-mixture and mix until all the fruit and nut pieces are coated with
+mixture and mix until all the fruit and nut pieces are coated with the batter.

-to 75 minutes, or until the batter is golden brown and has pulled away from the
+to 80 minutes, or until the batter is golden brown and

 foil.)
-Remove from oven and place on a wire rack to cool.
+Remove from oven and place on a wire rack to cool completely in the pan.
 When

-cool, lift the loaf from the pan.
-To store, cover with plastic wrap or aluminum
+cool, remove from pan.
+To store, cover with plastic wrap or

 foil.
 This loaf is best after being stored for a couple of days.
 Will keep for